-Grain accepts Visa, MasterCard, American Express and Discover.
-We can only accept personal checks or cash from Bainbridge Island residents with a valid ID, who order over the phone or via mail and plan to pick up their purchase from Grain directly.
+For retail orders, Grain accepts Visa, MasterCard, American Express and Discover.
+We can only accept personal checks or cash from Bainbridge Island residents with a valid ID, who order over the phone or via email and plan to pick up their purchase from Grain directly.

 Privacy and Security